 The eatery is quite easy to miss if you’re just passing through Raon, but you’d definitely find it if you ask around, Globe is a household name along the area.

-The store’s interior is pretty basic, white-tiled floors, stainless steel bar-type tables and Orocan plastic chairs; for decors, photographs of local celebrities that visited the store line the walls.
-The eating area is quite small and in my estimate can seat a maximum of fifteen persons; past that number and you’d get really acquainted with your seatmate.
+The store’s interior is pretty basic, white-tiled floors, stainless steel bar-type tables and Orocan plastic chairs.
+For decors, photographs of local celebrities that visited the store line the walls.
+The eating area is quite small and in my estimate can seat a maximum of fifteen persons only; past that number and you’d get really acquainted with your seatmate.

 It arrived in less than a minute, and was all eaten up in less than five.

 There are two methods in eating fresh lumpia, the neat and the messy method.

 I prefer the neat one; once the lumpiang sariwa arrives, I pour generous amount of garlic sauce and sprinkle it a bit with some hot sauce.
 I then slice it to bite-sized portions and add a few more sauce as needed.

 Others however, prefer the messy way.
 They slice the lumpia to a mess, pour the garlic and hot sauce over everything, mix the bits some more, and after the lumpia doesn’t resemble a lumpia anymore, that’s the time they chow down.

 So what makes Globe Lumpia so special from others like it?
 Now that’s really tough to answer.
 I can really never put my finger as to what makes their dish tick, it seemed to be similar to other fresh spring rolls around, but it’s not.
 It just taste so right, with 50 years of experience, they’d definitely had time to perfect this recipe.
 The flavors just burst into your mouth; sweet, garlicky, fresh, and spicy.
 It’s a symphony of flavor that just blends so well together.